Communication, Film Studies in Tokyo, Japan

 - Must be in good academic and conduct standing

 - Must be at least 18 years old on the day of departure

 After acceptance to the program and official program go announcement:

-- We highly encourage the purchase of Trip Cancellation and Interruption insurance with the CANCEL FOR ANY REASON (CFAR) add-on.
-Without the CFAR you will not be protected in case the program gets cancelled due to COVID.
-You may choose any insurance provider for the CFAR insurance (check the Healthy & Safety Section for Insurance provider suggestions.)
+- We encourage the purchase of Trip Cancellation and Interruption insurance with the CANCEL FOR ANY REASON (CFAR) add-on.
+Policies are only available for a limited amount of time after making the program payment.
+Time limit depends on policy provider (check the Healthy & Safety Section for Insurance provider suggestions.)
 However, JTB, our service provider offers a group policy for 10 students or more.
 You can find more details on that policy HERE.
 You will need to get in touch with JTB after the program-go announcement to request the insurance.
-If the minimum of 10 students for this insurance is not met by March 23, 2022 or sooner, you will need to find your own insurance provider.
+If the minimum of 10 students for this insurance is not met by March 16, 2023 or sooner, you will need to find your own insurance provider.
 Please note this insurance is only available for students 35 or younger.

 There is no major or language requirement for this program.

 Acceptance and participation in the program is not guaranteed until you have completed the interview with the program director/s and all required documents are received by the Study Abroad office.

 The courses that are offered as part of the program are usually transferable to the University of California and California State University.
 Check with your counselor for possible exceptions.
 You must enroll in 6 units.